 This concept helps writers generate interest in the reading community by pitching their ideas and seeing the response.
 If their idea attracts readers, they fund the writer to complete his/her book.
 It’s a great way to find out if the readers would read your book before even writing it.

-Once writers know that they have a ready market and financial interest for their work, they can concentrate more on adding value, quality and dedicate more time when writing their book.
+Once writers know that they have a ready market and financial interest for their work, they can concentrate more on adding value, and quality and dedicate more time when writing their books.
 Sound good right?